Report on Government Services 2021

 Proportion of children aged under 12 years in out‑of‑home care who were in a home‑based placement at 30 June 2020

 Placement maintains connections

-Total children placed with relatives/kin, other Aboriginal and Torres Strait Islander carer or Aboriginal and Torres Strait Islander residential care at 30 June 2018
+Aboriginal and Torres Strait Islander children in out-of-home care placed with relatives/kin, other Aboriginal and Torres Strait Islander carer or Aboriginal and Torres Strait Islander residential care at 30 June 2020

 Children with current documented case plans

 Proportion of children with current documented case plans, 2019-20

 Unit cost for protective intervention services activity groups

 |$||1 339||1 813||1 884||3 248||2 366||6 154||3 391||864||..|

 Cost per child receiving intensive family support services, 2019-20

 |$||11 655||9 693||6 232||5 138||16 527||3 162||15 761||8 764||18 920||8 804|